 Trading the patterns forex is as always a matter of entry methodology.
 We discussed entry techniques in a previous article: please read the entire article here.
 In general, it boils down to either entering upon a direct level, a confirmation or a momentum break.

 What is your opinion on the Gartley Pattern?
 Do you like trading these patterns?
 Do you want to use them?
 Do you like it?
 Do you already use Fibs?
 Has this helped your trade management?
 We gave a practical example of Gartley this week in the GBPAUD reversal article.
-Here is part 1 and 2 (part 2 has the pattern).
+Here is part 1 and part 2 (part 2 has the pattern) of the GBPAUD reversal.

-Update 1: the bat screenshot has been changed on the 13th of October.
+Update 1: the bat screenshot was changed on October 13th.

 Update 2: our reader Russell had good advice: read Scott M. Carney's book Harmonic Trading books for an in-depth understanding of Gartley pattern trading.